PowerMops/powermops-site/src/routes/pmops/Lesson-5.md

 this should not be confused with the general use of the word object in the Mops system, where it refers to all objects generally.
 In this one special case `Object` is a class.
-This may seem a little confusing, but it is actually because we do use the word \"object\" in a general way, that we have named this special class `Object`.
+This may seem a little confusing, but it is actually because we do use the word "object" in a general way, that we have named this special class `Object`.
 This is because all classes in Mops can trace their inheritance to class `Object`.
 Thus, class `Object` defines the behavior appropriate to *all* Mops objects.
-This is why the name \"`Object`\" is appropriate for this class.
+This is why the name "`Object`" is appropriate for this class.

 So by its inheritance, class `Rect` has at its disposal